svanderbleek/twpgtwp/README.md

 The power of being explicit: demystifying work, heat, and free energy in the physics of computation Information Effects
-Theseus: A High Level Language for Reversible Computing
+Theseus: A High Level Language for Reversible Computing Starting from a Clean Slate: Creating a Top-down Parseable Runtime Staged computation: the technique you didn’t know you were using
+printr: Exploring the Potential of Paper-based Tools in Low-resource Settings
+PaperWeb: Paper-triggered Web Interactions
+CAM: A Mobile Interaction Framework for Digitizing Paper Processes in the Developing World DE S I G N I N G I N T E R A C T I O N S T H AT C O M B I NE P E N , PAP E R , A N D C O M P U T E R Computing with words and decision making

 ## Binary Analysis